Friday, December 12, 2025

 Tiny.
 Jockey-shaped.
 Keychain.

-us reasons, after much group encouragement, which is only one reason why this chat is such an enormous gift, even when we're talking about penis-shaped stuff.
+It was very cold and blowy, but all of us ventured out for various reasons, after much group encouragement, which is only one reason why this chat is such an enormous gift, even when we're talking about penis-shaped stuff.

 Tuesday night I went to a really fun dinner with a bunch of my husband's sales people, a couple of whom I have met.
 Even the people I had never met were very friendly and easy to talk to.
 I had to text Suzanne for a pep talk beforehand because this kind of thing makes me so anxious, but once I got there it was pure enjoyment, which is a really nice thing.